To access Keyword Planner:

-- Search analysis: To provide accurate traffic forecasts, we monitor keyword and search patterns.
+- Search analysis: To provide accurate traffic forecasts, keyword and search patterns are monitored.
 Any low forecasts that you get might be due to a lack of searches for your specific keyword or keyword phrase.
 In this situation, add more keywords or keyword combinations.
 To do so, click Keyword ideas in the page menu on the left.

 - Google Network policies: Sites that partner with Google to show ads (search partners) have different policies for what types of ads can appear on their pages or products.
-For example, some search partners only accept family-safe ads.
+For example, some search partners only accept ads without any sexual content restrictions.
 Keyword Planner accounts for these policy variations among search partners and displays forecasts accordingly.
-While advertising on the Search Network can increase your exposure to potential customers, the traffic forecasts that you see may not always reflect this.
+While advertising on the Search Network can increase your exposure to potential customers, the traffic forecasts you see may not always reflect this.

 Traffic that your ad gets is different from Keyword Planner's forecasts

-- You recently created a Google Ads account: If you're a new advertiser, your forecasts are based on historical average data for all advertisers because we don't know anything about your particular business yet.
-We provide a rough average for your guidance until we know more about how your ads are performing.
+- You recently created a Google Ads account: If you're a new advertiser, your forecasts are based on historical average data for all advertisers because there isn't a sufficient amount of data about your particular business yet.
+You'll see a rough average for your guidance until more data is available about how your ads are performing.

 - Your ads run on the Display Network: Your forecasts are for the Search Network, and don't include forecasts for the number of clicks that your ads might receive on the Display Network, including placements that you choose.
 You can expect more traffic than what's predicted if your ads run on the Display Network as well.

-- You're targeting a small geographic region: You can expect results to be less accurate if you're targeting a small geographic location, simply because we have less data on which to base predictions.
+- You're targeting a small geographic region: You can expect results to be less accurate if you're targeting a small geographic location, simply because there's less data on which to base predictions.

-- You have the same, or very similar, keywords in different campaigns: Regardless of how many ads you have running on a single keyword, we'll show only one on each search results page.
-This means that, if you have similar or identical keywords in different ad groups or campaigns, your keywords are competing against each other.
-Whilst Keyword Planner tries to account for competition among similar and identical keywords that appear across ad groups in the same campaign, its forecasts for these keywords might be less accurate.
+- You have the same, or very similar, keywords in different campaigns: Regardless of how many ads you have running on a single keyword, you'll be shown only one on each search results page.
+This means if you have similar or identical keywords in different ad groups or campaigns, your keywords are competing against each other.
+While Keyword Planner tries to account for competition among similar and identical keywords that appear across ad groups in the same campaign, its forecasts for these keywords might be less accurate.
 Keyword Planner doesn't look at keywords across campaigns, so cross-campaign competition won't be accounted for in your forecasts.

 - Your plan or keyword list contains similar keywords that you're getting traffic forecasts for: If you estimate clicks for two or more similar keywords, Keyword Planner tries to predict how traffic will be divided between the overlapping terms.
 As a result, your forecasts will be less accurate.